 What did this mean in terms of the content we created for them?
 We came up with scripts based on their interactions with tourists — giving directions, taking witness statements, and making arrests.

 Yes, as a legitimate part of my final teaching internship, I found myself role-playing arrest with a Thai policeman while he read his part of the script from the board (luckily they didn’t use their guns as props; that would have put the pressure on a bit too much).

-It was a very interesting dynamic — I had never taught adults before, and cultural differences amplified the hilarity of two 20-something year old girls teaching a group of Thai policemen in their 30s–50s.
-We definitely didn’t have the same sense of authority that we were accustomed to.
+It was a very interesting dynamic — I had never taught adults before, and cultural differences amplified the hilarity of two Australian 20-something-year-olds teaching a group of Thai policemen in their 30s–50s.
+We definitely didn’t have the usual sense of authority that we were accustomed to.

 On the last day of classes before our policemen students took their final exam, my peer and I laughed off the possibility of them cheating so didn’t ask them to sit in test formation.

 Fifteen minutes into the test I found myself — a relatively small 20-something-year-old woman — chastising and waving my finger at two police officers for talking during the test.
 I fixed them with a stern glare and indicated that I would be keeping an eye on them, all the while laughing internally at how bizarre the situation was.